OSPREA & Gynae Team Trials

 Secondary objective: To explore the views of participants and their carers about their experiences of the two treatments and the consent process.

-Cleft Study - The Cleft Collective Cohort Studies
+The Cleft Collective Cohort Study

 Who can participate?
 Women who have received a diagnosis of cleft palate/lip during their pregnancy.